- ASC Operations, ASC Time Management

 The Right Data Helps Spot Inefficiencies

-To get a grip on all this, ASC management companies might try any number of quick fixes, but it really comes down to data. to track inventory use, waste, and maintenance needs should allow you to know where equipment is, who currently has it, when it was last used, and when maintenance and service is required.
+To get a grip on all this, ASC management companies might try any number of quick fixes, but it really comes down to data.
+Reliable data to track inventory use, waste, and maintenance needs should allow you to know where equipment is, who currently has it, when it was last used, and when maintenance and service is required.

-With data you can trust, inventory management allows you to uncover further workflow .
-One of endoscopy centers identified the stocking of commonly used supplies in individual rooms as one inefficiency that added up in extra costs.
-Hospital supplier Cardinal Health helped save over $21,000 by drawing attention to the number of towels in custom packs being used.
+With data you can trust, inventory management allows you to uncover further workflow inefficiencies.
+One study of endoscopy centers identified the stocking of commonly used supplies in individual rooms as one inefficiency that added up in extra costs.
+Hospital supplier Cardinal Health helped one ASC save over $21,000 by drawing attention to the number of towels in custom packs being used.
 When the tally was written on the schedule, it spurred a competition to see how many towels were actually needed.
 At yet another center, towels became the hero when staff realized they were opening 12 surgical gowns per procedure to elevate knees.
 They saved $35 per procedure when they swapped gowns costing about $50 per procedure for towels, which were only $15 per knee operation.